New iPhone SE 2022 release date, price and everything you need to know

 iPhone SE (2022) release date and price

-The phone's price has been confirmed and it starts at $429 / £419 / AU$719 for 64GB storage - you can see all the prices in our handly little graph below.
+The phone's price has been confirmed and iPhone SE deals start at $429 / £419 / AU$719 for 64GB storage - you can see all the prices in our handy little graph below.

 |Configuration